nii236/crypto_world_summit/crypto_world_summit.md

 - 9 years in crypto (since 2013)
 - Ghana deployment
   - Bought BTC for $100
-  - Tried to trade my watch for 5BTC
   - Bartered goods for BTC
   - Developed algorithmic trading bots on Mt Gox
     - Lost a lot of money!